rfabbri/siptoolbox/README.txt

 win_util           : some files to aid the installation under Wlnd0wz

-Please send any comments and suggestions to <rfabbri@if.sc.usp.br>.
+Please send any comments and suggestions to rfabbri@(not this part) gmail d0t com